Merkel outlines minimalist EU reform

 Europe should have its own military intervention forces with a "common strategic military culture", she said.

-It should give member states the choice to take in asylum seekers from frontline states such as Greece and Italy or to help pay for their care, she added, in a concession to Hungary and Poland, which have opposed binding EU quotas on migrant-sharing.
+It should give member states the choice whether to take in asylum seekers from frontline countries or to help pay for their care instead, she added, in a concession to Hungary and Poland, which have opposed binding EU quotas on migrant-sharing.

-The EU should also have its own border police force and a pan-European migration agency to evaluate asylum applications, she said.
+The EU should also have its own border police and a pan-European migration agency to evaluate asylum applications, she said.

 The chancellor's remarks followed months of near-silence on Macron's proposals amid coalition-forming in Berlin.

 "This is very pleasing.
-Those are totally new notes from Mrs. Merkel," Andrea Nahles, the head of the centre-left SPD party in the German government, which is more open to EU wealth-pooling, told German TV.
+Those are totally new notes from Mrs Merkel," Andrea Nahles, the head of the centre-left SPD party in the German government, which is more open to EU wealth-pooling, told German TV.

-But a former advisor to Macron, Philippe Martin, told the Reuters news agency that Merkel's ideas were the least she could have done to match France.
+But Merkel's proposals were the least she could have done to match those of France, a former advisor to Macron, Philippe Martin, told the Reuters news agency.

-"It's the minimum so that there is no big rift between France and Germany at a time when it would be extremely damaging," Martin, who now works for the Council of Economic Analysis, a think tank in Paris, told the Reuters news agency.
+"It's the minimum so that there is no big rift between France and Germany at a time when it would be extremely damaging," Martin, who now works for the Council of Economic Analysis, a think tank in the French capital, said.

 "What is good is that for the first time Merkel has said something precise," he added.

-The difficult times referenced by Martin concerned not just Italy, but also Brexit, and the unfolding trade war with the US, which has put German car exports to America in the firing line, a second expert said.
+The difficult times concerned not just Italy, but also Brexit, and the unfolding trade war with the US, which has put German car exports to America in the firing line, a second expert said.

 "My sense is that she needs Macron now," Laurence Boone, a former aide to the previous French leader, Francois Hollande, told Reuters.

-"Germany, with its trade surplus and car industry, is the country that is most vulnerable to Trump.
+"Germany, with its trade surplus and car industry, is the country that is most vulnerable to [US leader Donald] Trump.
 Merkel has something to gain from European solidarity," Boone, who is now an economist at French insurance firm Axa, said.